wds4/tribal-tapestry/essays/bookJustification/introduction/firstRule.md

 Rename the Prime Directive:

-First Rule of Anti Standard Mode.
+First Rule of the Reverse Standard Mode.

 The first rule of the Reverse Default mode: we don't talk about the reverse default mode.